Arbor School Faculty and Staff 2025-2026

 Arbor Center for Teaching, Director of Teacher Training (2000 to present)

 Once a classroom teacher and an adjunct professor in Lewis & Clark College’s MAT program, and the parent of two alums, Annmarie brings a uniquely balanced approach to the ACT program.
-With particular expertise in math, science, assessment, and the preparation of Teaching Residents for their first teaching jobs, Annmarie leads the ACT program, mentors our Teacher Residents, conducts weekly Seminars, and serves as liaison to other teacher-training programs and Oregon’s licensure commission.
+With particular expertise in math, science, assessment, and the preparation of Teaching Residents for their first teaching jobs, Annmarie leads the ACT program, mentors our Teacher Residents, coaches our teachers, conducts weekly Seminars, and serves as liaison to other teacher-training programs and Oregon’s licensure commission.

 Oriana Connolly